Variance-Reduced Off-Policy TDC Learning: Non-Asymptotic Convergence Analysis: Conclusion

 \section{Conclusion}

 In this paper, we proposed two variance-reduced off-policy TDC algorithms for policy evaluation with i.i.d.\ samples and Markovian samples, respectively.
-We developed new analysis techniques and showed that VRTDC for i.i.d.\ samples achieves an improved sample complexity over the best existing result, and VRTDC for Markovian samples achieves the best existing sample complexity.
+We developed new analysis techniques and showed that VRTDC for i.i.d.\ samples achieves a state-of-the-art sample complexity, and VRTDC for Markovian samples achieves the best existing sample complexity.
 We expect that the developed VRTDC algorithm can help reduce the stochastic variance in reinforcement learning applications and improve the solution accuracy.